I get this question a lot when I work with yoga teachers: Should I have my offering always for sale or should I have it only on a limited basis?

 The other time you will know it’s time to make a change is when you hear from your students and the writing's on the walls from them.
 This is the voice you want to listen to loud and clear!
 And what leads me to my announcement:

-Why I’m Changing The Model For Thrive
+Why I Changed The Model For My Membership

-They said “Sometimes I feel lost in Thrive”
+They said “Sometimes I feel lost”

 This had some to do with the way the content is presented and of course I have updated this as well but this can be addressed with onboarding.
 The onboarding I have for Thrive is automated and that won’t change, but now there’s more involved.
 It’s not just emails and videos anymore…now there will be a New Member Welcome Party where new members can introduce themselves, meet other Thrivers, and ask questions about where to get started or anything else they have about Thrive.